Fehrenbacher Lab: Biogeochemistry, Oceanography & Paleoceanography

 Field work on the Oregon Coast:

-Since arriving at OSU in 2016, most of our field work has taken place on short research cruises, mostly through 'Ships of Opportunity' - we have been lucky to tag along on research cruises coordinated by many of my colleagues and collaborators.
-We were recently funded to deploy 2 sediment traps off the coast of Oregon, and will service the traps every 6 months for the next several years.
-Members of my lab have sailed on the R/V Sikuliak, the R/V Oceanus, the Elakha, and the NOAA Bell M. Shimada.
+Since arriving at OSU in 2016, most of my Oregon-based field work has taken place on short (5-14 day) research cruises, funded either by my own grants or through 'cruises of opportunity' (we have been lucky to tag along on research cruises coordinated by colleagues and collaborators).
+I was recently funded to deploy 2 sediment traps off the coast of Oregon, will service the traps every 6 months for the next several years, and collect samples along the Newport Hydrographic Line.
+As part of these projects, members of my lab have sailed on the R/V Sikuliak, the R/V Oceanus, the R/V Elakha, the R/V Sally Ride, the R/V Sproul, and the F/V NOAA Bell M. Shimada.
+On occasion, we sample in the estuaries for benthic forams too!
 Learn more about our Coastal Oregon projects here.

 Field work on Catalina Island

 My first field season took place on Catalina Island at the Wrigley Institute of Marine Science in 2011.
-We had additional field seasons in 2013 through 2016.
+As part of my post-doc, we had additional field seasons in 2013 through 2016.
 We mostly conducted experiments on deeper dwelling forams, but several small projects included spinose species.
-I can't wait to get back there for future field work.
+My group returned to Catalina for a 3 week field season in 2022 and 5 weeks in 2023.
 Learn more about our Catalina Island projects here.

-• Field research with living forams for proxy development, to study microbial/symbiont associations, and for biomineralization research.
+• Field research with living forams for proxy development, to study microbial/symbiont associations, and biomin

 • Barium in non-spinose foraminifera: culture experiments and proxy development.